Your boss used to keep you in the office, why now he wants to kick you out?

 Last but definitively not least, employees tend to be more productive and feel highly satisfied and fulfilled while working remotely.
 In the last years, many surveys were conducted and the majority of them showed that remote-working actually increase productivity!
 In the study conducted by Nicholas Bloom and James Liang, the results showed that workers were 13,5% more productive while working from home, gaining companies almost an extra workday out of them.

 Another study from 2016 with a pool of 200,000 employees, confirms that remote workers are happier, more productive and more valued than their colleagues who work in traditional offices.

 Remote-working has become a significant and constantly increasing trend.
 One of the most noteworthy reasons behind this is the raising of new technologies that provide more secure and easy connection to work resources from home or any other place in the World.
 According to the new Gensler survey (2016) the most innovative employees divide their time between in-office and remote-work.
 In the US alone, number of employees who home-based work has increased by 103% between 2005 and 2016.

-Let’s see how fast this trend will increase during the next years…
+Let’s see how fast remote-work trend will increase during the next years!